 Baseline variables were used to check balance of the randomised arms.
 Treatment effects were reported using 95% confidence intervals, supplemented by their associated p-values.
 Statistical significance was set at p≤0.05.
 Treatment effects are the difference between group means (minocycline minus placebo) attributable to treatment after controlling for baseline and centre.
 The treatment effect is reported as an average outcome across follow-ups for the treated arm minus the average outcome for the placebo arm.
 Thus for severity scores, negative treatment effects indicate a beneficial effect of minocycline (less severity than placebo).
 For function scores where high is a good outcome, a beneficial effect of minocycline would be indicated by a positive treatment effect.

-Treatment effects were estimated through the use of a random effects regression model (using Stata’s xtreg command) after allowing for; i) time of follow-up (2, 6, 9 or 12 months – treated as a categorical variable), ii) centre and iii) for baseline severity of negative symptoms.
+Treatment effects were estimated through the use of a random effects regression model (using Stata’s xtreg command) after allowing for: i) time of follow-up (2, 6, 9 or 12 months – treated as a categorical variable), ii) centre, and iii) for baseline severity of negative symptoms.
 The effect of time of follow-up on treatment efficacy was evaluated by the treatment by time interactions and treatment effects at the four follow-up times estimated separately.
 When there was no significant interaction between the treatment effect over time, then the interaction was dropped from the model and treatment efficacy common to all four follow-up times estimated.
 All models contained centre by time and baseline severity by time interactions.
 Sensitivity of efficacy estimates to the effects of poor compliance with medication and other covariates on loss to follow-up was assessed through descriptive summary statistics and the use of inverse probability weighting.

+MRI processing and analysis of treatment effects

 All MRI scans were visually inspected for quality and possible acquisition artefacts.
-Subsequently, each scan underwent standardised modality-specific temporal and spatial pre-processing:
+Subsequently, each scan underwent standardised modality-specific temporal and spatial pre-processing with the FSL software library (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/):

 i)MPRAGE/SPGR and PD/T2: brain tissue extraction, segmentation via scan-specific tissue priors, non-linear registration to the Montreal Neurological Institute 152 (MNI) standard space, smoothing with an isotropic Gaussian kernel; ii) EPI: motion and slice-timing correction, brain tissue extraction, non-linear co-registration with MNI-registered MPRAGE/SPGR, smoothing with an isotropic Gaussian kernel, intensity normalisation, high pass temporal filter.
-For both MPRAGE/SPGR and PD/T2 images were analysed with voxel-based morphometry (VBM) (1, REF2).
+For both MPRAGE/SPGR and PD/T2 images were analysed with sequence-specific voxel-based morphometry (VBM) (REF1, REF2).
 Additionally, a partial least squares model was applied to identify brain structures and activation patterns associated with the extent of symptomatic change.
-All MRI analyses were performed with non-parametric testing, and correction for multiple comparisons (), with a threshold for significance p<=0.05.
+Mean GMV were extracted from bilateral medial prefrontal cortex defined independently by an atlas (REF).
+Mean BOLD responses corresponding to orthogonal contrasts of working memory (0-back vs 1-back and 2-back; 1-back vs 2-back) were extracted from atlas regions corresponding to the dorso-lateral prefrontal cortex.
+Mean accuracy in response to task stimuli were also recorded.

+Methods of statistical inference on extracted values were similar to those used for other outcome measures.
+A random effects model estimated main effects of treatment group and time, and treatment effects by a treatment by time interaction.
+Participant sex and age, and MRI acquisition centre were included as covariates.
+The threshold of significance was set a p<=0.05.

 Role of the funding source